How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 The legislative framework

 • Part 2 Art.
-38 of the Family Code of the Russian Federation regulates the voluntary procedure for the division of property of spouses.
+38 of the RF IC regulates the voluntary procedure for dividing property of spouses.

 • Part 3 Art.
 38 of the RF IC regulates the dispute and the procedure for resolving it in court.

-What is to be divided?
+What can be divided?

-Article 34 of the Family Code clearly regulates the question of what exactly is to be divided between spouses.
+Article 34 of the Family Code clearly regulates the issue of what exactly is to be divided between spouses.
 It states that all property acquired by spouses during marriage becomes the property of both parties.

 Article 36 of the Family Code stipulates these restrictions:

-• of any kind under a will;
+• any kind by will;

-• intellectual works and personal items.
+• intellectual works and personal belongings.

 It is necessary to familiarize yourself with this issue in advance.
 This will avoid conflict situations and misunderstandings.

-Where to apply?
+Where to contact?

 But a claim with a value higher than this indicator is considered in the district court.